It's a fact of life: neighbours fall out and have disputes over the trivial and the not-so-trivial aspects of living next door to each other.

-We also feel highly protective of our property, because it’s likely to be the most valuable thing we own.
+We obviously feel highly protective of our property, because it’s likely to be the most valuable thing we own.

 Jeff Lewis, partner and head of litigation at Brabners, added: “Something as small as putting the bins out in the wrong place has been known to spiral out of control."

 In some cases, neighbour-related stress becomes too much, and we end up being forced to move house.
 A study by Co-op Insurance found that one in 10 Brits have taken this route.